jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 ▶ called main::showInteractiveCommandsMenu Please select the command to run. _COPIED_COMMMANDS_ARRAY⌉ ▶ received array was:
-⌈help             Show the help of this program or of a specific command. self build       Re-build the menu of valet from your commands. self config      Open the configuration file of Valet with your default editor. self document    Generate the documentation for all the library functions of Valet. self extend      Extends Valet by downloading a new application or library in the user directory. self test        Test your valet custom commands. self update      Update valet and its extensions to the latest releases.⌉
+⌈help             Show the help of this program or of a specific command. self build       Index all the commands and libraries present in the valet user directory and installation directory. self config      Open the configuration file of Valet with your default editor. self document    Generate the documentation and code snippets for all the library functions of Valet. self extend      Extends Valet by downloading a new application or library in the user directory. self test        Test your valet custom commands. self update      Update valet and its extensions to the latest releases.⌉